sumanjs/suman/README.md

     *  your tests will run much, much faster
     *  suites are run in separate Node.js processes for speed and isolation
     *  test cases in any given suite can be run concurrently, using asynchronous I/O
+    *  capability to control maximum number of processes running at a time
+    *  capability to add constaints to prevent any pair of tests from running at the same time

 * <b>Improved reporting</b>